Blood Alcohol Concentration: Calculating BAC & Driving ImpairmentUpdated Dec. 25, 2020

 Certain illegal and prescription drugs are known to interact with alcohol, causing your body to absorb it at a faster or slower rate than normal.

 In addition to the factors listed here, your age, genetic make-up, tolerance (how accustomed you are to drinking alcohol) and emotional state are all thought to influence blood alcohol concentration.
 With so many variables to consider, predicting how your body will respond to drinking alcohol and whether you will end up “over the limit” is extremely difficult.
 If there is a possibility you may be driving, it is best to avoid alcohol altogether.

 Calculating your blood alcohol concentration

 The most accurate way to determine your blood alcohol level is to take a breathalyzer test (or a blood test).
-There are other scientific methods which can help you figure out your BAC, if you know precisely how much you drank and when.
+There are other scientific methods that can help you figure out your BAC if you know precisely how much you drank and when.
 The formula described below can calculate a person’s BAC, though keep in mind that the result will only be an approximation.
 Do not rely on this method to decide whether you are over the legal limit to drive.

 To use this method, you will need the following information:

 - Your body weight in pounds.

 - The amount of alcohol you consumed in ounces.